The Allure of Minimalism in Photographs

 After getting rid of 2,000 books, only a few remain.
 Where some people might shelve their cookbooks in the kitchen, I stack my writing books, a few of which are required reading in the online writing class I teach:

 The kitchen cabinets hide everything unsightly from plain view, especially my wide assortment of herbal teas, not to mention the dish soap and (tucked away in the back) a nearly magical masticating juicer:

-Bedroom & Writing Space (Where the Magic May or May Not Happen)
+Bedroom & Writing Space

 The nightstand next to the bed bears a duet of candles and a phone charger that doubles as an alarm clock—my only clock, in fact: